h2oai/wave/website/docs/_start_q.md

 ```

-The Q server should now be running at [http://localhost:55555](http://localhost:55555).
+The Wave server should now be running at [http://localhost:55555](http://localhost:55555).

 :::caution Don't close this terminal window!
-To run any Q app, you need the Q server up and running at all times.
-Your web browser communicates with the Q server, and the Q server in turn communicates with the Q app.
+To run any Wave app, you need the Wave server up and running at all times.
+Your web browser communicates with the Wave server, and the Wave server in turn communicates with the Wave app.
 :::